rkirov/avl-ts/README.md

 I was curious if TypeScript's type system is expressive enough to support this usage.
 Also I knew that I will have bugs while translating the code, and wanted to see if they will be caught by the type checker.
+Surely enough a bug I did have a bug, because the bug was not related to the tree balancing it was not caught by the type system.

 # Observations